 -Doyle Lowry, CEO of Four Tribes Construction Services

 Four Tribes utilizing the Bold Concepts program was successful.
 Within the third year of the 8(a) program, Four Tribes had $9 million in revenue.
 Each year it continued to increase.
-They are currently in their sixth year of the program and are expected to produce revenue of over $40 million before the end of the year.
+They are currently in their eighth year of the program and are expected to produce revenue approaching $100 million by the end of the year.

 Four Tribes Construction is now nationwide and Doyle has been able to greatly increase his in-house capabilities and staff while continuing to leverage Bold Concept’s leased personnel when efficiencies do not yet exist.
 Four Tribes Construction Services’ growth continues to jump each year.